mirage/mirage-www/tmpl/wiki/contributing.md

-Mirage welcomes contributions from anyone interested in the project.
-If you are planning a large contribution, be it a piece of documentation, a patch to the software, a new driver, or something else, please do send a note to [the MirageOS development mailing list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) describing your planned contribution - you may discover that other contributors are willing to help.
+Mirage OS welcomes contributions from anyone interested in the project.
+If you are planning a large contribution, be it a piece of documentation, a patch to the software, a new driver, or something else, please do send a note to [the Mirage development mailing list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) describing your planned contribution - you may discover that other contributors are willing to help.

 More information on being in touch with other Mirage contributors [is available](http://www.openmirage.org/community).

 ## Reporting Issues

-Issues (e.g. bugs in the software, unclear documentation, missing functionality) are best reported on the relevant GitHub repository.
-If it's not clear which repository is most relevant or the issue is one that affects Mirage generally, post the issue to the [Mirage repository](http://www.github.com/mirage/mirage/issues).
+Issues (e.g. bugs in the software, unclear documentation, missing functionality) are best reported on the main [Mirage repository](http://www.github.com/mirage/mirage/issues) at GitHub.

 When reporting an issue, please try to include any information you think may be relevant, including